ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 Ansible must be configured for which GitHub account/organization and repository it should setup a runner for.
 Edit the `inventory.yml` file and set `github_account` key and repository `github_repo` key.

-The Ansible playbook uses personal Access Token for GitHub account to register the runner.
+The Ansible playbook uses Personal Access Token for GitHub account to register the runner.
-The token has to have admin rights for the repo.
-Token can be created [here](https://github.com/settings/tokens).
+The token needs to have full admin rights for the repo.
+At the moment the checkbox that needs to be checked is called `repo          Full control of private repositories`.
+The token can be created [here](https://github.com/settings/tokens).

 The token should be set as the `PAT` environment variable.